andycasey/ads/docs/api.md

 ## Services

 ADS offers a [large number of services](https://ui.adsabs.harvard.edu/help/api/api-docs.html#overview).
-This package exposes the most relevant ones to ADS users.
+This package exposes the most relevant ones.

-Some services have simple API end-points that don't need much more than a HTTP request using {obj}`ads.client.Client`.
-But for services that have a data model (e.g., the search service ({obj}`ads.services.search`) uses the {obj}`ads.Document` data model), these pages document how queries are translated to the appropriate service and API end-point.
+Some services have single API end-points that only need a HTTP request using {obj}`ads.client.Client`.
+But for services that have a data model (e.g., the search service ({obj}`ads.services.search` uses the {obj}`ads.Document` data model), these pages document how methods on data model classes are translated to the appropriate ADS service and API end-point.

 ```{eval-rst}
 .. autosummary::